-4.3 The dismissal of all officers except two
+4.3 The dismissal of all officers except two and the pressure exerted upon journalists

 All officers of the two national broadcasters (TVP and Polskie Radio) were dismissed on 8 January 2016, i.e., the day after the entry into force of the small media law.
 New officers were appointed on the same day.
 In the case of regional radio companies (the importance of which is much smaller - Table 1, p.
-15 shows the amounts of money that they receive from the State treasury), all officers were dismissed, too, at various dates in 2016, with two exceptions: Piotr Jakub Ostrowski, the president of the management board of "Radio Koszalin" appointed in 2010 and Jan Dariusz Kreft, member of the supervisory board of "Radio Gdańsk" appointed in 2011, were still in function in 2019.
+15 shows the amounts of money that they receive from the State treasury), all officers were dismissed, too, at various dates (some on 8 January 2016, others up to one year later), with two exceptions: Piotr Jakub Ostrowski, the president of the management board of "Radio Koszalin" appointed in 2010 and Jan Dariusz Kreft, member of the supervisory board of "Radio Gdańsk" appointed in 2011, are still in function.